-Availability of Prospectus: Mendocino Coast Mitigation Bank
+Availability of Prospectus: Mendocino Coast Mitigation Bank II

-PUBLIC NOTICE NUMBER: SPN-2020-00231N PUBLIC NOTICE DATE: July 28, 2023 INITIAL COMMENTS DUE DATE: August 28, 2023
+PUBLIC NOTICE NUMBER: SPN-2023-00564N

+PUBLIC NOTICE DATE: March 01, 2024

+INITIAL COMMENTS DUE DATE: April 01, 2024

-COMMENTS DUE DATE EXTENDED TO November 13, 2023
+COMMENTS DUE DATE EXTENDED TO APRIL 5, 2024

-PERMIT MANAGER: Michael Orellana TELEPHONE: 415-503-6769
+PERMIT MANAGER: Michael Orellana TELEPHONE: 415-503-6769 E-MAIL: michael.s.orellana@usace.army.mil

-E-MAIL: michael.s.orellana@usace.army.mil 1.
-INTRODUCTION: Resource Environmental Solutions (RES), LLC ("sponsor") (POC: Linda Robb, 714-478-0755, lrobb@res.us), has submitted an updated Prospectus to the U.S. Army Corps of Engineers (USACE), San Francisco District, and other members of the Interagency Review Team1 (IRT) for the establishment of the Mendocino Coast Mitigation Bank.
-If authorized, this mitigation bank would receive monev from the California Department of Transportation ("project proponent"), and potentially also from other individuals or entities, receiving Corps authorization under Section 404 of the Clean Water Act of 1972, when appropriate, to provide compensatory mitigation credit as part of Section 404 permits or enforcement actions within the proposed service area.
-Additionally, the proposed mitigation bank may also be utilized to offset unavoidable impacts that are regulated by the California Regional Water Quality Control Boards under Section 401 of the Clean Water Act or Section 13260 of the Porter-Cologne Act, the California Coastal Commission under the California Coastal Act, and the California Fish and Game Code (CFGC) Section 1602.
+1. INTRODUCTION: Resource Environmental Solutions (RES), LLC ("sponsor") (POC: Linda Robb, 714-478-0755, lrobb@res.us), has submitted a Draft Prospectus to the U.S. Army Corps of Engineers (USACE), San Francisco District, and other members of the Interagency Review Team1 (IRT) for the establishment of the Mendocino Coast Mitigation Bank II and is the second of two proposed RES banks within coastal Mendocino County.
+If authorized, this mitigation bank would receive money from the California Department of Transportation ("project proponent"), and potentially also from other individuals or entities, receiving Corps authorization under Section 404 of the Clean Water Act of 1972, when appropriate, to provide compensatory mitigation credit as part of Section 404 permits or enforcement actions within the proposed service area.
+Additionally, the proposed mitigation bank may also be utilized to offset unavoidable impacts that are regulated by the California Regional Water Quality Control Boards under Section 401 of the Clean Water Act or Section 13260 of the Porter-Cologne Act, the California Coastal Commission under the California Coastal Act, and the Environmental Protection Agency.